Aezneth/ccna-network-labs/lab1-ospf-core/README.md

 to simulate a link failure:
 %LINK-5-CHANGED: Interface GigabitEthernet0/2, changed state to administratively down
 %OSPF-5-ADJCHG: Process 1, Nbr 3.3.3.3 on GigabitEthernet0/2 from FULL to DOWN
-During reconvergence, a ping from PC0 to PC5 showed brief packet loss (25%, 1 of 4 packets) as OSPF recalculated the path through R2, then stabilized with full connectivity restored via the R1–R2–R3 path.
+During reconvergence, a ping from PC0 to PC5 showed, despite the interface being disabled, the network stabilized with full connectivity restored via the R1–R2–R3 path.
 This confirms the redundant topology provides automatic failover without manual intervention.